MeteoSwiss/flexpart/README.meteoswiss.md

 ### Using the `spack` package

-This requires at lease spack-c2sm v0.20.1.2.
+This requires at least spack-c2sm v0.20.1.2.
 Activate [spack-c2sm](https://github.com/C2SM/spack-c2sm/blob/main/README.md)
 and build flexpart with `spack`: